Entity

 The key field id uses the TableIdentity type to support business systems of any size.
 When we use int64 as the database field type, the value read from the database is of string type

-When creating a data table, the system will use int or int64 as the type of the id field according to the current configuration, and the default is int64
+When creating a data table, the system will use number or bigint as the type of the id field according to the current configuration, and the default is bigint

 src/backend/config/config/config.dev.ts